matthewgthomas/hierarchies-gifts/README.md

 Du, Thomas, Bårdsen, Mace &amp; Næss (in press) Comparison of social complexity in two independent pastoralist societies.
 Behavioral Ecology and Sociobiology.

 Files containing the statistical models we fitted were too big for GitHub.
-You can [download a .zip file](https://matthewgthomas.co.uk/data/models.zip) containing them (~300MB).
+You can [download a .zip file](https://www.dropbox.com/s/ripxz2q71ponu1s/models.zip?dl=0) containing the models (~300MB).